-The engine is equipped with a Fastex[TM] oil drain.
+These model tractors are equipped Fastex[TM] oil drains.

-1. Rotate drain body counterclockwise and pull out to open drain.
-See Figure 3.1.

-2. Drain oil into a 2 quart container placed beneath end of oil drain.

-3. After all oil has drained, push drain body "IN" and rotate clockwise to close.

-4. Fill engine with new motor oil as specified in engine owner's manual.
+- 1. Rotate drain body counterclockwise and pull out to open drain.
+See Figure 3.1. - 2.
+Drain oil into a 2 quart container placed beneath end of oil drain. - 3.
+After all oil has drained, push drain body "IN" and rotate clockwise to close. - 4.
+Fill engine with new motor oil as specified in engine owner's manual.